NatalieHanzhina/compiler2016/README.md

 5. nod.lst

 # Lang
-Язык pascal-подобный, поддерживает:
+The language is pascal-like, supports:

-1. целый, логический типы,
+1. integer, logical types,

-2. раздел переменных,
+2. section of variables,

-3. раздел функций, процедур,
+3. a section of functions, procedures,

-4. передачу в функции параметров по значению.
+4. transmission in function of parameters by value.

-5. операцию присваивания,
+5. Assignment operation,

-6. операции сложения, вычитания, деления нацело и с остатком, сравнения, логического И, ИЛИ, НЕ,
+6. operations of addition, subtraction, division with the remainder, comparison, logical AND, OR, NOT,

-7. выражения со скобками,
+7. expressions with brackets,

-8. вызов функций, процедур,
+8. call functions, procedures,

-9. функции ввода/вывода (read, readln, write, writeln)
+9. I / O functions (read, readln, write, writeln)

-10. пустой оператор,
+10. An empty statement,

-11. условный оператор (полный и сокращенный),
+11. Conditional operator (full and abbreviated),

-12. циклы с предусловием (while do) и с постусловием (repeat until),
+12. cycles with a precondition (while do) and with a postcondition (repeat until),

-13. простой и составной операторы,
+13. Simple and compound operators,

-14. комментарии.
+14. Comments.

 ## Язык следующий: